Parky5233/iSIDD/README.md

 - This code made use of multiple references:
   * https://colab.research.google.com/github/cifkao/nopdb/blob/main/docs/pytorch_tutorial.ipynb#scrollTo=TZgFMHMSU305
   * https://github.com/tczhangzhi/VisionTransformer-Pytorch/issues/1
-- Currently in the code an image path is specified (line 75) and attention maps are generated for all 12 layers of the vision transformer based on this image.
+- When you run the code, select the model whose weights you want to load and then an image you want to visualize attention on

 Future changes to come:
 - main.py having folder selection so datasets do not need to be located in the 'datasets' folder'